melissakinsey/employee-schema/README.md

 * Formats data with npm console.table.

 # LESSONS LEARNED
-In the past when I've worked with entity relationship diagrams, they seemed a bit abstract and obscure.
-Working with SQL databases, schema, and tables really helped me understand what those conceptual models represent.
+Working with SQL databases, schema, and tables helped me better nderstand the conceptual models used in entity relationship diagrams.
 Although I ended up scrapping it, I started out using a seed database containing 300,000 employee records.
-I could see how useful it might be to slice and dice real demographic data in various ways, depending on the use case.
+I could see how powerful SQL might be in slicing and dicing real demographic data in various ways, depending on the use case.

 # CONTRIBUTIONS
 This was an individual project.
 Thanks, as always, to my study group and TAs!